SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-contextual-logging.md

 ## Using the LoggerService

-In your custom code you must use the `LoggerService` instead of the native `console` object to benefit from the enhanced logging capabilities provided in Spartacus.
+In your custom code, you must use the `LoggerService` instead of the native `console` object to benefit from the enhanced logging functionality provided in Spartacus.

 The following is an example of using the `LoggerService`: